 Describe how the plan will incentivize or facilitate the retention of the target population within the jurisdiction and rehabilitative foundation of the juvenile justice system, in lieu of transfer to the adult criminal justice system: (WIC 1995 (5) )

-Probation will no longer recommend the transfer of youth cases to the adult system, except in cases of extremely serious and violent offenses.
-The Probation Department has also begun using a structured decision-making process, or disposition matrix, to ensure that recommended dispositions are at the lowest optimal level to achieve desired outcomes for the youth.
+Probation Department personnel will no longer recommend the transfer of youth cases to the adult system, except in cases of extremely serious and violent offenses.
+In the case of referring extremely serious and violent offenses, the Probation Department will consider all statutory factors.
+The Probation Department has also begun using a structured decision-making process, or disposition matrix, to ensure that recommended dispositions are at the lowest optimal level to achieve desired outcomes for the youth and the protection and safety of the public (W&I 202(a) ).

 Part 7: Regional Effort